Join the people who believe the world needs women’s world-changing leadership

 The Women The Patriarchy Co-opted: A Study of 8 Forms

-Reserve your copy right now and be one of the very first readers to snag a copy of this important, "dangerous" book!!
+Reserve your copy right now and be one of the very first readers to dive into of this important, "dangerous" book!!

 Patriarchy Doesn’t Only Oppress Women.
 It Assigns Them Roles.